 - Premium Assistance under Medicaid and the Children's Health Insurance Program (CHIP)

 - Health Insurance Marketplace: Notice of Coverage Options

 HIPAA Notice of Privacy Rights

 The Employee Retirement Income Security Act of 1974 (ERISA) requires employers to furnish summary Annual Reports (SAR's) for covered benefit plans.
 These summaries contain certain financial information of the benefit plans sponsored by employers in a given plan year.
 As required, these SAR's are being made available to all employees and will be distributed on an annual basis.

 Summary of Benefits and Coverage (SBC)

-As of September 23, 2012, health insurance issuers and group health plans are required to provide participants with an easy-to-understand summary about a health plan's benefits and coverage.
+Health insurance issuers and group health plans are required to provide participants with an easy-to-understand summary about a health plan's benefits and coverage.
 The new form must include a short, plain language summary of benefits and coverage; a uniform glossary of terms commonly used in health insurance coverage, such as "deductible" and "co-payment"; and coverage examples allowing participants to compare between plans using two common medical situations.
 All insurance companies and group health plans must use the same standard SBC format to help participants compare between health plans.

 Summary Plan Descriptions (SPD's)

 - Health & Welfare Plans